 The document FIRS is asking companies to present is issued by it.
 Also, FIRS has the money.
 Except to muddle processes, there is no value in this extra process.
 They need to stop it and update the process.
 It makes no sense that one cannot file a tax clearance if your business partner has gone bankrupt within a year.
 That is what the present system is built upon, because if the client cannot get the document, the filing cannot be completed.

 Sure, FIRS has made progress as they continue to simplify the tax process.
 I am sure if they fix this minor change, it will be easier for small businesses to file taxes.
 We will certainly appreciate it.
-I do not want to be begging clients for the certainly avoidable slips when I can use the time to explore new business opportunities.
+I do not want to be begging clients for the certainly avoidable slips when I can use the time to explore new business opportunities.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).